 There are measures that couples with children from previous relationships can take to ensure that their biological children don’t lose out.
 However this is not always something they will wish to confront.
 People are understandably wary about raising awkward financial issues with their other half and offence can easily be caused.
 But can the risk be ignored?
 If they don’t deal with it, are their jeopardising their own children’s financial future?

-If you are facing issues like these and are looking for solicitors to help you resolve the problem, then call our free legal helpline on 0808 139 1596 or send an email with brief details to us at email@example.com
+Where it is already too late to avoid a problem and you are left asking, ‘Can I contest my stepmother’s will?’ our team of specialist solicitors are here to help.
+Call our free legal helpline on 0808 139 1596 or send an email with brief details to us at [email protected]

 We have a range of funding options available, including no win, no fee.